simonhyll/cargo-commander/README.md

-shell = String, the syntax is simply "program arg arg arg" env = Array, an array of strings in the format "VAR=SOMETHING" args = Array, an array of strings in the format "ARG=Default value", if no default is given an empty string is used
+shell = String, the syntax is simply "program arg arg arg" env = Array, an array of strings in the format "VAR=SOMETHING" args = Array, an array of strings in the format "ARG=Default value", if no default is given an empty string is used working_dir = String, path to the directory to use as working directory, either absolute or relative
 ```

 Here are some examples of how you can set up commands.